ecilasun/NekoIchi/README.md

 - Unmasked writes: writes series of DWORDs from SYSRAM to VRAM using SYSRAM's second port to read, meaning CPU can still read/write to SYSRAM
 - Zero-masked writes: same as unmasked, excepy for every zero byte encountered, the DWORD write is byte masked to skip the zeros)

+NOTE: The GPU has no DMA access to DDR3 RAM

 ## Rasterizer
 The rasterizer generates solid-filled triangles, using 16 bit signed values placed in GPU registers as X-Y pairs.
 Currently this requires 3 registers, and the draw command takes an 8bit color alongside register indices to kick the rasterization.
 Currently the reasterizer won't use bidirectional sweep algorithm for optimal fill speed, or do any parallel work, until the GPU receives its parallel workers.